-The 28th April 2016 marks the 40th anniversary of the Fleet Pond Society.
+The 28th April 2016 marked the 40th anniversary of the Fleet Pond Society.

 Visit our blog and facebook pages for articles and photographs relating to the past 40 years of work around Fleet Pond.

-At the April conservation task volunteers carried out work in Brookly Wood.
-They cleared bamboo and holly from the area.
-The aim is to open the woodland floor to more light for the ground plants and providing an open “corridor” in the trees for the passage of birds and flying invertebrates.
-As usual our volunteers assembled at the Countryside Workshop, Old Pump House Close, Fleet, GU51 3DA at 9.00 a.m.
+The final Conservation of this season will be on Sunday, 12th June.
+As usual our volunteers will assemble at the Countryside Workshop, Old Pump House Close, Fleet, GU51 3DA at 9.00 a.m.
 If you wish to join a task you will need to book your place with the Countryside Ranger and further details can be found at Conservation Tasks page.
 Nick Macfarlane is now the ranger with special interest in Fleet Pond.

 The Society Photographic Competition for 2016 has already been announced.
 The theme is ‘Seasons’.
 The early announcement is to give everyone a good chance to take photographs throughout every season of the year.
 Look on our Photographs page for all the entry details.